MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

     - Broadcast and known frames are shown in green tones
     - Unknown frames and garbage are shown in red tones
     - Pings are shown in gray
+    - There are quick filters (including Ack) to focus on specific categories.
-  - The file ends with a "Summary" section listing counts and min/avg/max inter‑arrival intervals for pings, broadcasts, and frames, plus total garbage bytes.
+  - The file ends with a "Summary" section with aligned columns showing:
+    - Trace span (first → last event time)
+    - Counts and min/avg/max inter‑event intervals for TX frames and RX frames (separately)
+    - Counts/intervals for pings and broadcasts; Ack/known/unknown totals; total garbage bytes
+    - Per‑variable RX/TX frequency list for generic frames
+  - Broadcast rows highlight known vs unknown payload bytes and include a compact summary with fan level, AUTO, filter warning, and the device date/time/weekday parsed from the broadcast.
+  - On shutdown, any residual trailing bytes are flushed as tail garbage so nothing is silently dropped.
   - Tip: You can also open the file as plain text if needed.

+Notes:
+- Row summary tags use TX ok / RX ok for successful requests/responses and ack ok for acknowledgements.

 Note: This logger is passive and has minimal overhead.
 When the switch is off, there is no impact on the integration.